 The Colorado River Road is a gorgeous loop drive west of Vail.
 It follows the famed river, meanders through pastoral valleys, and is virtually deserted in November.

 Take Highway 24 over to the historic town of Leadville, the highest incorporated town in the nation.
+We highly recommend the quaint little City on the Hill for your coffee stop there!
+We literally have the t-shirt.

-A visit to its mining museum is well worth the modest admission price but call ahead for hours.
+A visit to its mining museum is well worth the modest admission price, but call ahead for hours.

 Keep your eyes out for bighorn sheep while driving at this time of year.